The application deadline has now passed

 Some of our previous scholars have written about their experience on our International Student Life blog.

 We're offering 105 scholarships covering 50% or 100% of full-time masters tuition fees.
-These are available for high-achieving international students who live in Africa, India or selected Commonwealth countries.
+These one year scholarships are available for high-achieving international students who live in Africa, India or selected Commonwealth countries.

 To apply for this scholarship, you must: